Get our carefully curated newsletter straight to your inbox.

 Location: Upper West Side extends from central park to the Hudson River on the east and street no. 59th to 110th to the north.

 Your budget holds a key if you choose to stay in Upper West Side.
 It is likely to cost you least $2,500 for a one-bedroom apartment.
-And if you wish to get entertained with all features and amenities such as around the clock doorman apartment, the rent increases as high as over $4,500 per month.
-However, on slightly further from the south, you may get an apartment on average of $2,200 per month.
+And if you wish to get entertained with all features and amenities such as the clock doorman apartment, the rent increases as high as over $4,500 per month.
+However, slightly further from the south, you may get an apartment on average of $2,200 per month.

 Location: It extends from the East River to Fifth Avenue to the west and from street no. 60th to 77th to the south.

-While the western half of the neighborhood is expensive to live in, the eastern half offers some of the affordable living as par the NYC standards.
+While the western half of the neighborhood is expensive to live in, the eastern half offers some of the affordable living as per the NYC standards.
 Living in Lenox Hill is likely to cost you a minimum of $4,500 for a lavish one-bedroom apartment.
 However, an apartment with compromised features may get you home in a range of $2,200 to $2,600 range.

 Location: Washington Heights borders with the Harlem River and the Hudson River from east to west and from 155th street to Dyckman to the south.